 Dealing with wildly different policies adds a lot of work, but there are two other, crucial ways putting your digital possessions in order often turns into a headache:

 - Legislation on digital death is still in its infancy.

 Three decades ago, there was no such thing as planning for your digital death – but technology moves fast, and legislation often can’t keep up with it.

-Taking a look at the US, over 30 states have yet to introduce any legislation on digital estate planning or digital assets.
+Take a look at the US where over 30 states have yet to introduce any legislation on digital estate planning or digital assets.

-It’s the same for many other countries around the world.
+Other countries around the world are the same.
 The lack of established laws means companies are free to operate under whatever rules they choose.

 While a lot of progress has been made in the past decade, digital death is still a new topic that’s relatively unheard of, and the overall lack of legislation is a major reason for that.

 - You have a ton of digital assets, and that’s okay.

 Today, it’s the norm to own and regularly use at least three devices – a computer, a tablet, and a smartphone – and each of them is likely to store a big part of your real-life experiences.

 Whether it’s photos, videos, documents, games, or all types of accounts, these fragments of your life are kept in your hard drives or online.
 And when there are digital possessions, there are passwords.
 How many of those have you written down, and how many have you forgotten by now?